 What is an applesauce cake?

 Applesauce cake originates back to the New England American colonies sometime during the 17th-18th centuries.
 When the colonists arrived in the New World the only apples available was from the crab apple trees which produced small wild bitter fruits.
-However, the colonists brought apple seeds with them which eventually provided useful crops of sweet apples which were perfect for cakes.
+However, the colonists brought apple seeds with them which eventually provided crops of sweet apples which were perfect for cakes.

 John Chapman, more commonly known as Johnny Appleseed, greatly contributed to the development of apple trees in the New World.
 Johnny Appleseed is an American folk hero as during the early 1800s he travelled around America with his apple seeds, with the mission to establish as many nurseries of apple trees as possible.